Pedestrians & Sidewalks

 Each spring DOT announces an open call for Barrier Beautification proposals.
 Individual artists are invited to apply.
 DOT selects project sites and, together with New York Cares, provides all project materials.
 DOT oversees design and project implementation.
 Artists are responsible for translating their designs onto the barrier sites.
 All artists and volunteers are required to sign a waiver prior to participating.
 Murals remain installed for 11 months.
 Artists are eligible to receive up to $2,500 toward direct project costs.

-Current Deadline: Friday, February 8, 2013 Download the Beautification Request for Proposals (pdf) Barrier Beautification projects on Flickr
+Current Deadline: Friday, September 13, 2013 Download the Barrier Beautification Request for Proposals (pdf) Download the Barrier Beautification Application Form (pdf) Download the Barrier Beautification Application Attachments (pdf) Barrier Beautification projects on Flickr

 DOT collaborates with organization-artist teams to present short-term projects, such as digital projections on bridge archways and anchorages, sculptural relocation in public plazas, and performances at ferry terminals lasting for only a single day or up to 6 months.